 You should also call your bank and report a fraudulent transaction, and cancel any credit cards if you gave away information.

 And most importantly, don’t be embarrassed!
 Millions of people fall victim to scams every year, even Shark Tank star Barbara Corcoran.
-Corcoran had nearly $400,000 robbed from her, but she proved it was a fraud and froze the transaction before she lost the money.
+Corcoran had nearly $400,000 robbed from her!
+Luckily, she proved it was a fraud and froze the transaction before she lost the money.
 It can happen to anyone, and the best you can do is file a claim, check-in with your bank, and be more cautious in the future.